 - Open design

 Audeze Mobius Premium – 3D Gaming Headset with Surround Sound

 Top-of-the-range model excellence, the Audeze Mobius, is a small marvel of technology.
-The Hi-Fi specialist delivers an exceptional headset, brilliantly combining a robust and comfortable design, superb sound performance and particularly advanced features.
+The Hi-Fi specialist delivers an exceptional headset, combining a robust and comfortable design, superb sound performance, and advanced features.

-Here, no traditional loudspeakers but 100 mm planar transducers!
-In use, we take a big slap, with a vibrant and detailed reproduction but also the possibility of taking full advantage of his music in Hi-Res Audio.
+Here, there are no traditional loudspeakers but 100 mm planar transducers!
+In use, we take a big slap, with a vibrant and detailed reproduction and the possibility of taking full advantage of his music in Hi-Res Audio.

 The headset is also defined by the presence of Waves NX technology for a bluffing 3D sound reproduction and a “Head-Tracking” system.

-The Mobius is also capable of operating in Bluetooth, unlike the HyperX Cloud Orbit, a carbon copy but only usable by wire.
-The Audeze Mobius around 400 USD for the Mobius and 300 USD for the HyperX version.
+The Mobius can also operate in Bluetooth, unlike the HyperX Cloud Orbit, a carbon copy only usable by wire—the Audeze Mobius is around 400 USD for the Mobius and 300 USD for the HyperX version.